-The foreign language requirement forms part of Columbia College's mission to prepare students to be tomorrow's conscientious and informed citizens.
-Knowledge of another's language and literature is the most important way to begin to know a country and people.
-The study of a foreign language:
+The foreign language requirement forms part of Columbia College's mission to prepare students to be tomorrow's

 - 1. Introduces students to world cultures, also making them aware of their own culture within that context; - 2.
 Informs students of the differences in structure, grammar, and syntax that distinguish languages from each other, and clarifies the intimate links between language and cultural meaning; - 3.
 Contributes to the development of students' critical, analytical, and writing skills.